OpenCryptoProject/JCMathLib/README.md

 SCardDisconnect("Generic EMV Smartcard Reader 0", false)
 ```

-The code below shows very simple applet demonstarting use of ECPoint class and basic operations.
+The code below shows very simple applet demonstrating the use of ECPoint class and basic operations.
 Notice that memory allocation is happening only in applet's constructor.
 This is common (and good) practice within Java Card development.

 ```java
 package opencrypto.jcmathlib;